 Most of my black and white photographs have been created using hard masks of all the important elements.
 These masks allow for editing individual parts and not the entire image at once.
 Although this takes much longer to create, the results are far better.
 Controlling light, shadows, and directing the eye of the viewer is part of the this process.
 With nature scenes, creating masks isn't hard but cityscapes can take days.
 Since I edit each building individually, I use the pen tool in Photoshop and trace each structure.
 It's time consuming but worth the effort.

 Pay close attention to the background.
 A busy background takes the focus off the figure.
-If you can't identify the figure, the image I too busy and not god for black and white.
 For instance, a black and white image of a forest scene is shades of grey with no figure and your eye wanders around loses interest.
 A clean background allows the viewer to see the figure and know what the image is about.

 Ideas for black and white photos are endless and can be done in any weather conditions.
 I prefer overcast days with no contrast.
 Others prefer bright sunshine to create contrast especially for street photography.
 Shooting on overcast days allows the photographer to create contrast while editing and draw the viewer's eye through the image.